Moving and insurance: Checklist for a smooth move

 Call your insurance company or agent two months before the move to discuss what policy changes you might need, advises Esurance, the direct-to-consumer insurer owned by Allstate.
 If you're moving out of state, you could stick with your company if it does business in the new area, but you might need to add coverage or adjust limits.
-Insurance requirements vary by state.
+Minimum car insurance requirements vary by state.

 Don't be surprised if your car insurance rates change, even if you move only a few miles away.
 Car insurance rates usually vary by ZIP code.